sayuri-moodliar/Digital-transformation_Telecom/README.md

 # Digital-transformation_Telecom

-Presentations and documents relating to a Digital transformation project in the Telecommunications sector
+Digital transformation project in the Telecommunications sector

 The project period was two years.